Summer Rae

-Danielle Louise Moinet (born November 28, 1983) is an American model, actress, retired professional wrestler and American football player.
+Danielle Louise Moinet (born November 28, 1983) is an American model, actress and retired professional wrestler and American football player.
 She is best known for her tenure in WWE from 2011 to 2017, under the ring name Summer Rae.
 Moinet was a main cast member on the reality show Total Divas during its second and third seasons.
 Before joining WWE, she played with the Chicago Bliss of the Lingerie Football League.

 Early life

 Moinet was born in the New York City suburb of Manhasset, New York.
 Her father is French, while her mother is English.
 She grew up in Raleigh, North Carolina, and attended Enloe High School and East Carolina University in Greenville, North Carolina, where she was a member of the Alpha Delta Pi sorority.

 Football career

 Moinet played with the Chicago Bliss of the Lingerie Football League (LFL) from 2008 to 2011.
-She played as a quarterback and was the team's captain.
+She played as a cornerback and was the team's captain.
 On June 30, 2011, Moinet played in the LFL All-Star Game at Copps Coliseum in Hamilton, Ontario, Canada which was her final game in the LFL.
 She was one of two players in the game from the Chicago Bliss.